External beam radiation for prostate cancer

 - Secondary cancers in the region of the radiation

 Most of the side effects are mild and tolerable.
 Some side effects may develop months to years later.
-Serious late side effects are uncommon.
+Serious late side effects aren't common.
 Ask your doctor about potential side effects, both short- and long-term, that may occur during and after your treatment.

 How you prepare